fraunhofer-igd-iva/create-nxtstart-app/README.md

 ### Initialization

 After setting the DATABASE_URL in the `.env` according to your used DB, generate the schema using `yarn prisma db pull` (or `npx prisma db pull` for npm) and generate the client using `yarn run db:generate` (or `npx prisma generate` for npm).
-The examples implemented in this template are built using the sample database for MariaDB that can be obtained [here](https://www.mariadbtutorial.com/getting-started/mariadb-sample-database/).
+The examples implemented in this template are built using the world sample database for MySQL that can be obtained [here](https://dev.mysql.com/doc/index-other.html).
 They will not work with a custom database out of the box but can be rewritten easily using our code as an example.

 ### For later changes to the database: